analogdevicesinc/ai8x-synthesis/README.md

 ### Data, Weights, and Processors

-Data memory, weight memory, and processors are interrelated.
+Data memory, weight memory, and processors are interdependent.

 In the AI8X accelerator, processors are organized as follows: